metamorph-inc/openmeta-vahana/README.md

 ## Introduction

 An OpenMETA model for the conceptual design of an autonomous transport aircraft, inspired by the Vahana Project from A³ by Airbus.
-The goal was to replicate the Vahan Configuration Trade Study released by A³ using OpenMETA.
+The goal was to replicate the Vahana Configuration Trade Study released by A³ using OpenMETA.

 ## Airbus Vahana Configuration Trade Study